matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 }
 ```

-We are now ready to try it out!
-To run Dagger you can either: i) use Dagger's CLI to get a pretty output of what dagger is doing exactly (`dagger run go run ./ci preview --stack prod`); ii) or run go directly and get a silent output (`go run ./ci preview --stack prod`).
 Running this locally using Dagger's CLI shows a lot of output, so I'll show here only the relevant pulumi bits:
 ```
 ┃ @ Previewing update.....
 ┃ @ Previewing update.....